Scythian Mythology

 Photo of Valentyn Stetsyuk.

 According to the sense of the word arpa, also kolak and lipok also should mean some food.
 Chuv. kayăk "bird" instead of kolak can be taken according to the sense as Chuv. a – corresponding Old Turc. o, and Chuv. ă in Old Turk. a (RONA-TAS A. -1, 1987-1: 47).
-The only objection is the discrepancy ly.
-Old Turk. l was kept in the Chuvash language therefore this transition is not natural here but in principle it often takes place in other languages (in particular, in Hungarian, ly is pronounced as y).
+The only objection is the discrepancy l → y.
+Old Turk. l was kept in the Chuvash language therefore this transition is not natural here but in principle, it often takes place in other languages (in particular, in Hungarian, ly is pronounced as y).
 On the other hand, it is semantically close – Chuv. kălăk "brood-hen", which increases the likelihood of explanation of Colaxais as "dish of bird".
-As for the name Lipoxais, probably, it was somewhat distorted by Herodotus or by his informant.
-Mayby, Lipoxais should sound as Paliksais then the first part of the name could well correspond to Turk. balyk "fish" (modern-day Chuv. pulă).
+As for the name Lipoxais, probably, it was somewhat distorted by Herodotus or his informant.
+Maybe, Lipoxais should sound like Paliksais then the first part of the name could well correspond to Turk. balyk "fish" (modern-day Chuv. pulă).
 Hence, in the wedding of gods, three dishes would have been sent – the course of bird, barley, and fish.
 The first dish could correspond to the Scythian’s imagination of the "Upper World", the second dish would be referred to as the "Middle World", and the third one goes to the "Low World".
-Such personification of the elements of the universe corresponds better as the proposed idea of mountain as "the middle world" what can be accepted hardly.
-The mountain approaches to the concept of "Upper World" is more likely.
+Such personification of the elements of the universe corresponds better to the proposed idea of the mountain as "the middle world" which can be accepted hardly.
+The mountain approach to the "Upper World" concept is more likely.

-Trinomial model of the universe was adopted by the Bulgars from Trypillians who divides the world into three planes, an underground, ground, and celestial sphere.
-This is evidenced by ornamental compositions on Tripoli culture monuments, going to the Chalcolithic period [ZALIZNIAK L.L.
+The Trinomial model of the universe was adopted by the Bulgars from Trypillians who divide the world into three planes, an underground, ground, and celestial sphere.
+This is evidenced by ornamental compositions on Tripoli culture monuments, referring to the Chalcolithic period [ZALIZNIAK L.L.
 (Ed).
 2005, 125].
-According to Chuvash folk cosmogony, the world is also imaged in the form of three stories above ground, and the Earth is a square.
+Chuvash folk cosmogony also represents the world in the form of three tiers, but aboveground, and the Earth itself is square.
 This representation generally corresponds to the Zbruch idol, which we speak of.
-And, as it turns out, Chuvash till now represent ancient beliefs in the form of totem poles.
-The album with pictures of sculptures of ethnocultural park "Suvar" in the city of Cheboksary (Chuvashia) clearly demonstrates this.
-Among the several dozen wooden figures, we can find some of them having a resemblance to the Zbruch idol (see photos above).
+And, as it turns out, the Chuvashes still represent ancient beliefs in the form of round and quadrangular totem poles.
+The album with pictures of sculptures of the ethnocultural park "Suvar" in the city of Cheboksary (Chuvashia) demonstrates this.
+Among the several dozen wooden figures, we can find some of them have a resemblance to the Zbruch idol (see photos above).
 Note the typical position of the hands of the left figure.
 But in general, we have reason to assume that the erection of the Chuvash totem poles in ancient times had the same purpose as the anthropomorphic sculptures of the Scythians, which were "one of the objective embodiments of the cosmic pillar – the imagination of the world order" (RAYEVSKIY D. 2006: 251).

 In 1973, a stone idol was found in the village of Kernosivka in Novomoskovsk district of Dnepropetrovsk Region, which dates back to the end of the III – beginning of the II millennium BC.
 It has a quadrangular form just like the Zbruch idol.
 Images on the idol give a certain idea about the material and spiritual culture of the population of the Black Sea steppes of that time and its connection with Trypillian culture.